Iubenda logo

 If you decide to make data privacy at the center of what you do, you can only benefit from it!
 Customers will be more willing to trust you and potentially agree to the use of their data, to sign up to your newsletter, if they are well-informed and know they can decide at any moment to opt-out.
 And that they won’t have any bad surprises.

-📌 Last but not least… avoid risk of lawsuits and fines!
+📌 Last but not least… avoid risk lawsuits and fines!

-As mentioned before, data privacy laws have been introduced in the past years around the world and companies have had to comply with them and put in place a number of organizational measures.
+As mentioned before, data privacy laws have been introduced in the past years around the world, and companies had to comply with them and put in place a number of organizational measures.

 💡 In practice, this means that a business that has a website must comply with privacy laws if it collects personal data (which it most likely does, considering IP addresses are personal data).
 Check out this 5-min website compliance guide.